Sarah Jessica Parker Channels Princess Leia With Braided Crown Updo

 Her nails were painted by Deborah Lippmann.

+For her eye makeup, Leslie used “Laura Mercier Caviar Stick Eye Colour in Charcoal across the entire lid followed by Laura Mercier Caviar Stick Eye Colour in Moonlight in the center of the lid to lighten the eye.
+She then used Laura Mercier Caviar Stick Eye Colour in Tuxedo in the inside of the eye.

+To make it even more dramatic and intense, Leslie used the NEW Laura Mercier Editorial Eye Palette Intense Clays and applied the Metallik Platinum shade using the Laura Mercier Clay Smudge Brush.

-Sarah Jessica was nominated for her amazing role in her hit show Divorce, but unfortunately, did not walk away with the away.
+Sarah Jessica was nominated for her amazing role in her hit show Divorce, but unfortunately, did not walk away with the award.
+She hasn’t been to the Golden Globes in 10 years, and she did not disappoint with her comeback!

 HollywoodLifers, are you loving Sarah Jessica Parker’s Golden Globes hair and makeup?